baagaard-usgs/pylith-skeleton/notes/pylith-design.md

 ## PETSc options

-- Collective I/O
+- Collective I/O ()
 - Testing (malloc_debug)
 - Attach debugger

 1. Want to enable/disable groups of options
 2. Groups should be easily extensible by users and PyLith developers.
 3. Loop over groups to assemble list of all options to pass to PetscInitialize().

-### Options group
+### PETSc Options group

 - enabled: Flag indicating whether group of options is enabled or disabled.
 - list(tuple(str)): list of options